 If you are finding certain areas challenging, structured tuition can help.
 At Ancourage Academy, our Secondary Chinese classes focus on exam-specific skills with personalised attention in small groups.

-We offer trial lessons where you can experience our teaching approach before committing.
+We offer free trial lessons (usually $18) where you can experience our teaching approach before committing.
 WhatsApp us if you have questions about O-Level Chinese prep.

 Common Questions About O-Level Chinese